ACSC Home Inbound Students Academics Student Roles Gathering of Eagles Faculty & Staff FAQs

-Dr. Everett Carl Dolman is Professor of Comparative Military Studies and Interim Spacepower Department Chair & Schriever Space Scholars Director at the United States Air Force’s Air Command and Staff College.
+Dr. Everett Carl Dolman is Professor of Comparative Military Studies at the United States Air Force’s Air Command and Staff College.
 His focus is on international relations and theory, and he has been identified as Air University’s first space theorist.
 Dr. Dolman began his career as an intelligence analyst for the National Security Agency, and moved to the United States Space Command in 1986.
 In 1991, he received the Director of Central Intelligence’s Outstanding Intelligence Analyst award.
 Dr. Dolman received his PhD in Political Science from the University of Pennsylvania in 1995.
 He then taught international relations and international political economy at The College of William & Mary, Southern Illinois University-Edwardsville, and Berry College before taking his current position at Maxwell AFB in Alabama.
 Dr. Dolman received the Air Force’s Educator of the Year Award for 2003/04.
 His published works include Astropolitik: Classical Geopolitics in the Space Age (2002); The Warrior State: How Military Organization Structures Politics (2004), Pure Strategy: Power and Principle in the Information Age (2005), and Can Science End War?
 (2015).
 He has written numerous book chapters as well as articles for the Journal of Strategic Studies, Comparative Strategy, Strategic Studies Quarterly, Journal of Small Wars and Insurgencies, Soviet and Post-Soviet Review, Citizenship Studies, Politics and Society, Journal of Political and Military Sociology, and The Air and Space Power Review.
 Dr. Dolman is also co-founder and editor emeritus of Astropolitics: The International Journal of Space Power and Policy and editor of Routledge’s Space Power and Politics book series.

 Research Interest/Expertise: Military Strategy, Space and Cyber Power, Civil-Military Relations, Intelligence, Military Theory and Philosophy.